 Commercial mortgage brokers have many sources of capital to choose from when placing a commercial mortgage request with a lender.
 Having many lenders to choose from gives a commercial mortgage broker advantages over an independent source.
 Who are these lenders, and which is best for your particular needs?
 An experienced commercial mortgage broker will know the best lender to use for your particular situation.
 Here are some of the lending institutions making commercial mortgage loans.

 Conduit Lenders – Wall Street lenders have traditionally been active with Commercial Mortgage Backed Securities (CMBS) loans.
-These loans, usually $3,000,000 and more, are more difficult to obtain in today’s market due to the volatility in the credit markets.
-Rates and underwriting requirements have been swinging wildly in this sector of the market.
+These loans, usually $3,000,000 and more, are an excellent source of mortgage capital.
+CMBS lenders have returned to lending after several years of sitting on the sidelines due to the recession.
+These loans are now aggressively priced and often have easier qualifying terms.

 Insurance Companies – Insurance companies have always provided low rate and long term loans on commercial real estate.
 These loans are underwritten conservatively (low loan to value ratios) and are offered on strong properties and to strong borrowers.
 Insurance company rates do not fluctuate with each and every move in the market as these loans are tied to the company’s internal cost of funds.